 If the answer is “no”, you may want to consider another gym, or giving your gym membership money to charity instead, as it is unlikely you will be getting value from your money.

-Muay Thai skill are not mastered in a matter of weeks or months.
-It takes YEARS to truly grasp the concept of most muay thai techniques.
+Muay Thai skill is not mastered in a matter of weeks or months.
+It takes YEARS to truly grasp the concept of most Muay Thai techniques.
 If you do not enjoy attending a gym, can you see yourself having the discipline to get past every excuse you may have when it comes time to head to training?

 If you can, then it’s time to start looking at the other factors that come in to play when choosing the right gym for you.